CentralLabFacilities/bonsai/docs/source/general/skills.rst

     when requesting values, int, doubles, or booleans, the ``SkillConfigurator`` searches for the key inside the robotic behavior code (SCXML) and not in the Bonsai config ( as is done by the ``ObjectConfigurator``).

-    **They are the parameters that can be provided to a skill through the SCXML and not the bonsai configuration.**
+    **They are the parameters that can be provided to a skill through the SCXML and not the Bonsai configuration.**

 Let's assume we have the following configuration of actuators and sensors in the **Bonsai configuration file**: